amethyst/rustrogueliketutorial/book/src/chapter_72.md

 ---

+The default 8x8 font can get quite hard to read for large blocks of text, especially when combined with post-processing effects.
+RLTK's graphical console modes (basically everything except `curses`) supports displaying multiple consoles on the same screen, optionally with different fonts.
+RLTK ships with a VGA font (8x16), which is *much* easier to read.
+We'll use that, *but only for the log*.

-Initialization with a second layer in a VGA font is easy (see RLTK example 2 for details):
+Initialization with a second layer in a VGA font is easy (see RLTK example 2 for details).
+Expand the builder code in `main.rs`:

 ```rust
 let mut context = RltkBuilder::simple(80, 60)